sig-gis/SEPAL-CEO/docs/module-3.rst

   b.
 Select bands: Blue, Green, Red, NIR, SWIR1, & SWIR2.
 You can add other bands as well if you included them in your mosaic.
   c.
 You can also include **Derived bands** by clicking on the green button on the lower left.
   d.
 Click **Apply**.
   e.
-Repeat steps a-d above for your 2020 optical mosaic.
+Repeat steps a-d above for your 2020 optical mosaic and click **Next**.

 .. image:: images/two_assets.png
    :alt: Two assets ready for classification.